Magic-JD/is-fast/README.md

 **Show previously viewed pages.**

 If this option is provided, `is-fast` will display a list of previously visited webpages, numbered with the most recent entries at the bottom.
 You can scroll up and down and select to open.
 The entries are stored locally in a SQLite database.
 If you don't wish for your sites to be tracked, then you can switch this feature off in the Configuration.
 The argument will still show your current history, but new searches will not add to your history.
-You can delete from your history by using the delete key in the history view.
+You can delete from your history by using the delete key in the history view, or by running the command `--clear-history`.

 #### Example Usage: